Tatmash/Warehouse_management_system/README.md

 ## What was I required to do?

-I was required to write a class Warehouse.
-Its instances can store and provide information about instances of a class Article, which has already been written.
+I was required to write a class, "Warehouse".
+It's instances can store and provide information about instances of a class "Article", which has already been written.
 A Warehouse object can tell us, e.g., the average price of its current articles, the number of current articles, and so on.
-The specifics of the requirements are describen in the documentation.
+The specifics of the requirements are described in the documentation.